Carnitine is good for weight loss, as it:

 But, if you want to lose weight, consuming fewer calories is far more important than getting high amounts of carnitine, either from food, or supplements.[5,6]

 Carnitine helps preserve lean body mass while dieting

 When we follow a diet low in calories for weight loss, we lose both muscle and fat mass.
 But, high carnitine intakes from supplements when dieting may prevent muscle mass loss.

 Additionally, carnitine is necessary for the synthesis of testosterone!
 High testosterone levels have been linked to decreased percentage of body fat.
 Moreover, testosterone is necessary for muscle growth and limiting muscle loss when being in a caloric deficit.

 Actually, as carnitine is found mainly in the muscle tissue, it’s beneficial for muscle growth.

 How much carnitine can the human body synthesize a day?

 The human body synthesizes about 0.16 to 0.48 mg/kg of L-carnitine a day.
 So, a 155 lb person synthesizes between 11 and 34 mg of carnitine a day.
 Furthermore, kidneys reabsorbs about 95% of carnitine.
 Therefore, healthy people don’t need to eat foods with carnitine or take carnitine supplements.
-Even people who follow a plant-based diet and vegans can produce enough carnitine.[1,7]
+Even people who follow a plant-based diet and vegans can produce more than enough carnitine.[1,7]

-Foods for carnitine synthesis & weight loss!
+Foods to boost carnitine synthesis

 The human body needs certain compounds for the synthesis of carnitine.
 We should consume foods with methionine, lysine, vitamin C, and vitamin B6 to help the body produce enough carnitine for increased energy levels and weight loss.